SeriousOldMan/Simulator-Controller/Docs/Backlog.md

 #### Assistants
   1. Overhaul (shortening) of Assistant phrases
-  2. Support for Full Course Yellow rules in the Assistants
-  3. More (configurable) verbosity for the Spotter, for example earlier announcements of cars approaching from behind (depending on the distance of the car behind)
+  2. More (configurable) verbosity for the Spotter, for example earlier announcements of cars approaching from behind (depending on the distance of the car behind)
-  4. Controller action and voice command to enable/disable data collection
+  3. Controller action and voice command to enable/disable data collection
-  5. Graphical Editor for Vocalics Settings inkl.
+  4. Graphical Editor for Vocalics Settings inkl.
 Test-Modus...
-  6. Better answers by the Strategist, when a pitstop cannot be recommended
+  5. Better answers by the Strategist, when a pitstop cannot be recommended

 #### Race Center
   1. Change hot target pressures for the next pitstop.